Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 Co-founded in 2015 by former BlackBerry security executives, ISARA is a security solutions company specializing in creating crypto-agile and quantum-safe security solutions.
 It is on the path to making quantum-safe security for enterprises and governments by delivering practical, standardized solutions.

-The startup has launched several first-of-its-kind solutions, such as a quantum-safe cryptography library, integration tools for developers, and agile technologies.
+The startup has launched several first-of-its-kind solutions, including a quantum-safe cryptography library, developer integration tools, and agile technologies.
 With products like ISARA Radiate™ Quantum-safe Toolkit and ISARA Catalyst™ Agile Methodologies, it helps Security Solution Providers and OEMs to create quantum-safe products without sacrificing interoperability.

 How many Patents does ISARA have?

-ISARA Corp has filed 46 patent applications of which 30 applications are granted.
-The startup has filed patents in the US, Europe, and 1 application in Japan.
+ISARA Corp has filed 46 patent applications, of which 30 applications have been granted.
+The startup has filed patents in the US and Europe, and has 1 application pending in Japan.

 ISARA Collaborations that are noteworthy

-• ISARA Corp. and Crypto4A Technologies Inc. announced their collaborative collaboration agreement on June 15, 2021, with the goal of providing companies with next-generation security for their digital transitions.
+• ISARA Corp. and Crypto4A Technologies Inc. announced their collaboration agreement on June 15, 2021, to provide companies with next-generation security for their digital transitions.
 The two firms have collaborated to create and deploy market-ready cryptographic-based solutions for digital transformations by combining Crypto4A’s hardware-anchored Qx Trust Architecture (QxTA) with ISARA’s software experience in implementing crypto-agility and quantum-safe security.
 (Source)

-• Toppan Printing (Toppan) and ISARA Corporation (ISARA) collaborated on the creation of smart cards with post-quantum public-key cryptography on April 6, 2021.
-Toppan and ISARA want to equip smart cards with public-key cryptosystems that are secure against quantum computer attacks in order to provide secure access authentication verification.
-Further evaluation of the viability of smart cards equipped with post-quantum public-key cryptography on H-LINCOS, a testbed of quantum secure cloud technology, is planned in partnership with Japan’s National Institute of Information and Communications Technology (NICT).
+• Toppan Printing (Toppan) and ISARA Corporation (ISARA) collaborated to create smart cards using post-quantum public-key cryptography on April 6, 2021.
+Toppan and ISARA aim to equip smart cards with public-key cryptosystems that are secure against quantum-computer attacks to provide secure access, authentication, and verification.
+Further evaluation of the viability of smart cards equipped with post-quantum public-key cryptography on H-LINCOS, a testbed for quantum-secure cloud technology, is planned in partnership with Japan’s National Institute of Information and Communications Technology (NICT).
 (Source)

 • Cybersec Innovation Partners Limited (CIP) and ISARA Corporation announced their cooperation on April 16, 2020, allowing CIP to offer innovative solutions and services to enable a seamless transfer of digital trust infrastructures to post-quantum security.
-CIP will be able to provide ISARA’s industry-leading quantum-safe, crypto-agile, and hybrid certificate products as a result of the strategic relationship.
+As a result of the strategic relationship, CIP will be able to provide ISARA’s industry-leading quantum-safe, crypto-agile, and hybrid certificate products.
 This revolutionary technique allows systems to be quantum-safe without disrupting operations while retaining the availability and integrity of existing security mechanisms.
 (Source)

 • Thales announced its partnership with ID Quantique (IDQ) and ISARA on the 5th of August 2019 to collaborate on a quantum-safe, crypto-agile solution designed to guard against the security threat of quantum computing.
-Thales provides organizations with the crypto-agility to easily implement quantum-safe crypto and combat the threats of quantum computing by incorporating ID Quantique’s quantum random number generation technology and ISARA’s quantum-safe algorithms in its SafeNet Luna Hardware Security Modules (HSM) and SafeNet High-Speed Encryptors.
+Thales provides organizations with the crypto-agility to easily implement quantum-safe crypto and combat the threats posed by quantum computing by incorporating ID Quantique’s quantum random number generation technology and ISARA’s quantum-safe algorithms into its SafeNet Luna Hardware Security Modules (HSMs) and SafeNet High-Speed Encryptors.
 (Source)

 • On September 20, 2018, DigiCert, Inc., Gemalto, a global leader in digital security, and ISARA Corp. announced a collaboration to provide enhanced quantum-safe digital certificates and secure key management for connected devices known as the Internet of Things (IoT).
 (Source)

 • Cisco Systems and ISARA Corp. announced the world’s first partnership to test digital certificates that function in both conventional and quantum-safe algorithm modes on April 12, 2018.
-Cisco and ISARA have been making accessible a public server that leverages these certificates to authenticate itself to Transport-Layer Security (TLS) clients to demonstrate how backward-compatible dual-algorithm (hybrid) works.
-Backward-compatible hybrid certificates, which may also be given to clients through Enrollment over Secure Transport (EST), were intended to assist smooth the transition from traditional to quantum computing over the next several years while preserving high mission-critical encryption requirements.
+Cisco and ISARA have made a public server accessible that leverages these certificates to authenticate itself to Transport-Layer Security (TLS) clients, demonstrating how backward-compatible dual-algorithm (hybrid) works.
+Backward-compatible hybrid certificates, which may also be issued to clients through Enrollment over Secure Transport (EST), were intended to help smooth the transition from traditional to quantum computing over the next several years while preserving high mission-critical encryption requirements.
 (Source)

 • ISARA Corp. and Certified Security Solutions (CSS), the market leader in PKI-based digital identification software and services, announced on April 17, 2018, the introduction of the world’s first quantum-safe, full-stack public key infrastructure (PKI) solution.
-With the new PKI solution, the automobile sector can verify that its over-the-air (OTA) software updates are safe against attacks from today’s conventional systems as well as future quantum computers.
+With the new PKI solution, the automobile sector can verify that its over-the-air (OTA) software updates are safe against attacks from today’s conventional systems and future quantum computers.
 (Source)

-• ISARA hired Hawkins Group as its cybersecurity advisor in 2018, as the former collaborated with the Federal Government to secure sensitive data from quantum computing-related cyber threats.
-Hawkins Group will provide guidance as cybersecurity firm ISARA partners with the Defense Department to safeguard the security of sensitive documents and high-value assets in advance of the widespread usage of quantum computers to analyze data.
+• ISARA hired Hawkins Group as its cybersecurity advisor in 2018, and the two collaborated with the Federal Government to secure sensitive data against quantum computing-related cyber threats.
+Hawkins Group will guide cybersecurity firm ISARA to partner with the Defense Department to safeguard sensitive documents and high-value assets ahead of the widespread use of quantum computers to analyze data.
 (Source)

 • BlackBerry announced a new cooperation with ISARA in February 2017.
-ISARA would be able to safeguard encryption and signing keys against quantum computer assaults by utilizing advanced technologies such as McEliece variants for public-key cryptography; Leighton-Micali Signature for digital signing, and the innovative Lattice-based Unique Key Exchange (LUKE).
+ISARA would be able to safeguard encryption and signing keys against quantum computer attacks by using advanced technologies such as McEliece variants for public-key cryptography, the Leighton-Micali Signature for digital signing, and the innovative Lattice-based Unique Key Exchange (LUKE).
 BlackBerry has actively collaborated with ISARA to incorporate quantum-resistant encryption into its products, guaranteeing that BlackBerry consumers are safeguarded long before large-scale quantum computers become a reality.
 (Source)

 • ISARA and Utimaco Inc., a global provider of cybersecurity solutions, announced on October 12, 2017, that they successfully ran quantum-safe hash, lattice, and multivariate-based digital signature algorithms for Hardware Security Module (HSM) in preliminary laboratory testing.
 (Source)